fcrepo-exts/fcrepo-import-export/README.md

 $ java -jar target/fcrepo-import-export-<version>.jar --mode [import|export] [options]
 ```

-To control the format of the exported RDF, the extension and RDF language/serialization format can also be specified by adding, e.g.:
+To control the format of the exported RDF, the RDF language/serialization format can also be specified by adding, e.g.:

 ```sh
 --rdfLang application/ld+json